-In recent years, however, we have seen the valuations of our favored consumer companies becoming excessive; and we believe that they no longer discount many of the risks these businesses face.
-I had first talked about it in my September 2016 newsletter (Soaps and Bubbles 1.0, please click here for the full article) when I was beginning to get worried about the disconnect between valuations and the structural change in the consumer industry.
+In recent years, however, we have seen the valuations of our favoured consumer companies becoming excessive; and we believe that they no longer discount many of the risks these businesses face.
+We had first talked about it in our September 2016 newsletter (Soaps and Bubbles 1.0, please click here for the full article) when we were beginning to get worried about the disconnect between valuations and the structural change in the consumer industry.

 An excerpt from the September 2016 letter -

 “For a long time, the bulk of Indian consumers were from the bottom of the wealth pyramid.
 This was a consumer who lived in a joint family set up where the basket of goods never changed.
 Today’s consumers are more savvy, have higher disposable incomes, no longer live with an extended family and are used to expressing their individualism more than ever before.
 The range of options available to them are ever increasing (as some of the traditional entry barriers are fading) which means that they are no longer beholden to any brand loyalty, but are more fickle.”

 The Fund’s weight in consumer staples companies has fallen from around 36% to 13% over the last seven years.
 It has been the single biggest shift in our portfolio over this period.
 Our holding in consumer staples companies is now the lowest it has ever been.
 Our long-standing clients are aware that we do not take a top-down view of a sector’s prospects.
 This change is entirely a result of bottom-up stock selection.
 There are more headwinds for most Indian consumer staples companies which are not discounted in their valuations.